Clinical neuroscience: Neuropsychology

-As byproducts of Neuroscience, they do not share the same objective as their parent (Neuroscience), as such focus on specific fields.
-While Clinical Neuroscience is more focused on the anatomy and how the brain would react to specific types of disorders and how to prevent them.
-Clinical Neuropsychology is more focused on how the brain functions and understands behaviors.)
-Yet both of these fields can be both applied to aiding and preventing mental disorders, alongside the diagnosing of brain disorders and assessing cognitive and mental behaviors.
+Neuropsychology and clinical neuroscience are both subfields of neuroscience.
+While clinical neuroscience is more focused on the anatomy and how the brain would react to specific types of disorders and how to prevent them, clinical neuropsychology is more focused on how the brain functions and understands behaviors.)
+Both fields contribute to the prevention of mental disorders, diagnosing disorders of the brain, and assessing cognitive and mental behaviors.

-Scientists who research Neuropsychology are able to assist and aid subjects in a clinical manner rather than biological.
-Treating people they come to as patients rather than subjects in a way.
-Neuropsychology is research intensive, requiring existential knowledge in the field of Psychology.
-Most Neuropsychologists have acquired their Doctoral Degree's due to how research extensive the topic may be, making the field extremely competitive in the job market.
+Neuropsychologists focus on the clinical aspect of these afflictions.
+It is a research intensive discipline, requiring extensive knowledge in the field of psychology.
+Most neuropsychologists have acquired their Doctoral Degree's due to how research extensive the topic may be, making the field extremely competitive in the job market.

 Progress into Neuropsychology is equivalent to becoming a therapist if not equally time investing.

 Neuropsychiatry

 Neuropsychiatry is a field that connects the mind and the brain, looking at how both affect each other.
 It combines ideas from both neurology (the study of the brain and nervous system) and psychiatry (the study of mental health), and focuses on treating problems related to thinking, emotions, and behavior that come from brain disorders.

 Rather than focusing on just one part of a problem (like a specific brain issue or mental health symptom), neuropsychiatry takes a broader approach.
-It recognizes that many brain disorders, like Parkinson’s or Alzheimer's, can affect mood or thinking, and many mental health conditions, like depression or schizophrenia, have a neurological aspect too.
+It attempts to bridge the gap between the physical affliction that a person may have and the effect on their behavior.
+For example, it recognizes that many brain disorders can affect mood or thinking, and many mental health conditions (like depression or schizophrenia) have a neurological aspect.

-Neuropsychology serves people from all across the entire age, making it feasible to all across the world.
-Helping us identify developmental concerns within infants and other ages around childhood.